hermangroup/docs/introduction/how-to-buy.rst

   https://www.bitnovo.com

-  Bitnovo is a broker service offering Bitcoin and Dash both on their website and at tens of thousands of physical locations throughout Europe.
+  Bitnovo is a broker service offering Bitcoin and Historia both on their website and at tens of thousands of physical locations throughout Europe.
 They also offer reloadable cards, vouchers and cryptocurrency wallets.